 To mark the 200th anniversary of Jane Austen’s death, the Dressing Australia – Museum of Costume is presenting a rare and wonderful exhibition bringing the era of Jane Austen to life, with a showcase of original items of the time.
 Be Persuaded features fashion, accessories and ephemera from the 18th century, rarely on display outside of major museums.

-Despite her fame, Jane Austen remains a mysterious figure in so many ways.
+Despite her fame, Jane Austen remains a mysterious historical figure.
 This beautiful exhibition offers a glimpse into the world in which she existed, highlighting the symbolic role that fashion played in the Regency period.

 Each perfectly curated outfit was accompanied by a snippet of Jane Austen history and matched with profiles of famous Austen characters and family members.
 The little boy in pastel blue playsuit adorned with a lace peter pan collar was based on Jane’s nephew, James “Edward” Austen Leigh.
 His little outfit and lace Peter Pan collar were just darling.

 The highlight was getting up close to the fabrics, stitch work and intricate details of genuine empire line dresses, lace wedding attire, satin dancing shoes, capes and bonnets.
 As well as hand-painted fashion illustrations that showed an evolving chronological timeline of fashion from 1790 to 1830.